 Introduction & Aim

-This is an open toolkit that helps individuals retrieve their memories and emotions by touching old items.
-These items hold deep personal emotions and are items that have been used for a long time.
+This is an open toolkit that helps individuals retrieve their memories and emotions by touching old objects.
 They allow absent people or vanished scenes to remain in the present in the form of “objects”, providing people with a sense of security and a mental transition.
 By touching them, individuals can draw calmness and energy from them.
+This toolkit is inspired by the “tactile emotions” concept in Katrina’s artworks.
+It combines this mechanism with the emotional memory attributes of old objects, allowing participants to experience the flow of emotions by touching their own old objects.

-Let’s do some exercises!
+Let’s do some games!
 Follow these steps!
-Students from any background or with any major can join in!
+Participants from any background or with any major can join in!

 Step 1: Anonymous item placement (2 minutes)

-Students place the “Abebe” they brought into a unified bag without any names or explanations.
+Participants place the objects they brought into a unified bag without any names or explanations.
 Randomly rearrange the objects to maintain anonymity.

 Step 2: Extract objects + Silent observation (4 minutes)

-Each student randomly receives an object (not their own) and conducts a quiet observation.
+Each participant randomly receives an object (not their own) and conducts a quiet observation.

-Provide three guiding sentences.
-Students only need to write down key words on a small piece of paper:
+Follow these three guiding sentences.
+Participants only need to write down key words on a small piece of paper.

 • “The atmosphere of this object is like…”